's-Hertogenbosch: Carnival celebrations

 's-Hertogenbosch has a strong carnival tradition.
 In its current form the story and symbolism dates from 1881 to 1883.
 In these years some citizens created the legend of "Oeteldonk", whereby the city was renamed to Oeteldonk for the three day carnival.
 "Donk" is a reference to a dry place in the marsh.
 The frog is widely used as a symbol during the 's-Hertogenbosch Carnival.
-It's also a symbol of the Oeteldonk marsh.
+It is also a symbol of the Oeteldonk marsh.
 It was also a remark aimed at Bishop Godschalk from Den Dungen, where 'Van den Oetelaar' was a common family name.
 He had wanted to forbid the traditional festivities of Shrove Tuesday that often led to excesses.

 Oeteldonk is a village and therefore every inhabitant is a farmer or a 'durske' (a girl or young woman), eliminating class differences.
 The village is headed by the Mayor "Peer vaan den Muggenheuvel tot den Bobberd".
 Each year the mayor of 's-Hertogenbosch hands over his authority to the Mayor of Oeteldonk.
 On Sunday at 11:11 AM the Mayor of Oeteldonk then receives Prince Carnaval "Prince Amadeiro XXVI" at Oeteldonk central station.
 From there a parade of all carnival clubs escorts the company to the town hall.

 The citizens of 's-Hertogenbosch wear traditional outfits throughout these days.
 A so-called boerenkiel is worn and every year patches are designed according to that years theme which can then be stitched onto the outfit.
 The boerenkiel is often combined with a traditional farmers bandana and a long scarf in the colors of Oeteldonk.
 The tradition of the Boerenkiel and / or Bandana is very different from the carnival traditions in the rest of the Netherlands.
 Other aspects like the parade, the temporary name and the temporary flag (for Oeteldonk red, white and yellow) are very similar.

 Attractions

 's-Hertogenbosch was founded as a fortified city and that heritage can still be seen today.
 After World War II, plans were made to modernise the old city, by filling in the canals, removing or modifying some ramparts and redeveloping historic neighbourhoods.
-Before these plans could come to effect, however, the central government declared the city a protected townscape.
+Before these plans could come to effect, the central government declared the city a protected townscape.
 Most historic elements have been preserved.
 In contrast to cities like Rotterdam, 's-Hertogenbosch also survived the Second World War relatively unscathed.
 Much of its historic heritage remains intact, and today there are always renovations going on in the city to preserve the many old buildings, fortifications, churches and statues for later generations.